Hawker Siddeley Trident: Revised specification

 Downsizing the Trident involved substantial changes to the design being made, including a powerplant change from the Medway to a scaled-down derivative, the 40% less powerful 9,850 lbf (43.8 kN) Rolls-Royce Spey 505.
 The gross weight was cut by about a third to 105,000 pounds (48,000 kilograms), while the range was cut by more than half to 930 mi, and mixed-class seating was cut by about a quarter to 75 or 80 (97 in a single-class layout).
 Wing span was reduced by roughly 17 ft, wing area by 30%, and overall length by 13 ft.
 The revised design retained some features of the original one, notably its fuselage diameter.
-It had a smaller flightdeck and single-axis, two-wheel, four-tyre main undercarriage legs in place of four-wheel bogies.
+It had a smaller flight deck and single-axis, two-wheel, four-tyre main undercarriage legs in place of four-wheel bogies.
 Woods summarised the BEA-mandated redesign as: "At one blow the 121 was emasculated in terms of size, power and range".